- Credits: 19 (45 required for admission)

 - 45 transferable semester credits completed;

-- a preferred performance level of a 2.5 or better in your undergraduate- or graduate-level work; if you do not have a cumulative 2.5 GPA but have relevant professional experience, contact an adviser.
+- a preferred performance level of a 2.5 or better in your undergraduate- or graduate-level work; if you do not have a cumulative 2.5 GPA but have relevant professional experience, contact an advisor.

 You may take one or two courses in the program before applying for official admission, however, you should apply for admission as soon as possible.